Lemon Raspberry Cupcakes

 Instructions

-- In a large mixing bowl, mix together the flour, baking powder, and salt.
-Set aside.
+- In a large mixing bowl, whisk together the cake flour, baking powder, and salt.
+Set aside.1 ¾ cups cake flour,2 teaspoons baking powder,¼ teaspoon salt

-- Remove from the oven, then carefully remove the cupcakes from the pan and transfer to a wire rack to cool.
+- Remove from the oven, then carefully remove the cupcakes from the pan and transfer to a wire rack to cool completely.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a hand-held mixer, beat the butter until smooth.
-Mix in the powdered sugar, heavy cream, and vanilla extract until well combined.
-Add in the raspberry preserves (or jam) and salt and continue mixing until fully combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, beat the butter on medium speed until smooth.1 cup unsalted butter

 I’ve become famous at my middle school with these cupcakes!
 They are requested for every bake sale and are always the first to go!